SNCFdevelopers/API-trains-sncf/source/integration.rst

 `VIEW THE FULL NAVITIA DOCUMENTATION <http://doc.navitia.io/>`_

+**Important note**
-Important note : The Navitia documentation describes the Navitia API.
+The Navitia documentation describes the Navitia API.
 All the examples that it contains refer to this API.
-Since it is based on the same technology, do not forget to change the first part of the URL in order to call the right API
+Since it is based on the same technology, do not forget to change the first part of the URL in order to call the right API.

 Here is an example :
 ======================================== ===========================================
 If the documentation shows this request       try this one !
 ======================================== ===========================================